KodoPengin/GameIndustry-hosts-Template/README.md

 <br />

 ## 📝 Project Description
-Business analytics, spyware, tracking cookies in games and clients and thus partly self-legitimized data theft are often wide accepted these days.
+Business analytics, spyware, tracking cookies in games and clients and thus partly self-legitimized data theft are often wide accepted these days and are often imposed on consumers on a "eat or die" basis.

 My published host files can offer an enhanced privacy to protect users from tracking, spyware, telemetry, malware, advertising and redirections in games, on websites and in regulary programs on desktop and mobile systems.